melwintjoshy/DSA-lab-programmes/README.md

 11. Infix to Postfix(stack)
 12. Postfix evaluation(stack)
 13. Insert and delete in Heaps
-14. Heaps from a given set of values
+14. Heaps from a given set of values (Build Heap)
 15. Heapsort
 16. DFS
 17. BFS